ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Machine learning-driven discovery of highly selective antifungal peptides containing non-canonical β-amino acids (**Chem Sci 2025** | [code](https://github.com/jdrichardson97/Peptide-GPR))*
+    - Interactive computational and experimtental iteration with GPR model.
+    - Building ML models for chemical modifications is the future trend.

+- *Discovery of antimicrobial peptides with notable antibacterial potency by an LLM-based foundation model (**Sci Adv 2025** | [code](https://github.com/jkwang93/AMP-Designer))*
+    - Looks like a twin of MCMG.
+    - The application case of *P. acnes* is interesting and useful.
+    - I prefer this article's originial title which highlighted the 'foundation model'.
+Their MIC results do not display 'notable antibacterial potency'.

 - *Deep Learning Combined with Quantitative Structure‒Activity Relationship Accelerates De Novo Design of Antifungal Peptides (**Adv Sci 2025** | [code](https://github.com/DongYin521/AFP_DL-QSARES))*